SAVED BY FAITH ALONE? (EXCERPT OF THE MAINSPRING)

 The Apostle Paul, the Hebrew of the Hebrews, had been very zealous to obey all the aspects of the Law of Moses.

-And profited in the Jews’ religion above many my equals in mine own nation, being more exceedingly zealous of the traditions of my fathers.
+And I advanced in Judaism beyond many of my contemporaries in my own nation, being more exceedingly zealous for the traditions of my fathers.
 (Galatians 1:14)

 Why had Saul of Tarsus been so zealous of the Law of Moses?
 Because he was seeking righteousness.